 - More and more companies are offering Wellness Events as part of their benefits – if you are lucky enough to work for a company that does, don’t take it for granted, participate!

 - Put your stapler, tape and clips far enough away from your chair that you have to get up to get them.

 Fit exercise into your busy work day.
 Find 10-minute workout breaks throughout the day.
 There are a variety of strength, balance and flexibility exercises you can do right at your desk.
 I’ve listed Endurance below because they are important exercises, but since you’ll probably work up a sweat, they would only be ideal if you put on your gym attire and have access to a shower; so we’ll save that for another article.

 Here are some basics to get you started…

 Balance Exercises: Stand on one foot or walk heel to toe.

 Flexibility exercises: Move around a little to warm up; then stretch your thighs, calves, and ankle.
 Also try the stretches for your neck, upper body, chest, and back.
 These are great after you’ve been sitting for a while hunched over your computer!

 Lower-body strength exercises: Do leg curls (this is the chair versions – use the seated and lying leg curls at the gym) and chair stand; then get up and do the toe stand, back leg raise and side leg raise.

 PSS.
-I’m currently enjoying the Office Workout by Kent Burden that I show above.
+I’m currently enjoying the Office Workout by Kent Burden.
 I like that Kent explains why we need to exercise even more than previous generations.
-I’m interested in knowing why it’s important.
-Be sure to click on the image and once in Amazon, click on the Look Inside to preview a few pages.
-If you want to get to the exercises Chapter 6 will get you started.
+Knowing why it’s important and why we are different from the previous generation, is helpful.
+Be sure to click on the image to see the Look Inside to preview on Amazon.
+I have the exercises on Chapter 6 bookmarked.

-We thank you for your support.
-Be sure to Follow us for weekly information/motivational articles.
-Be sure to share with your friends and family too!
+We appreciate your your support.
+Be sure to Follow us for nutrition and health articles and don’t be shy – share with your friends and family too!